sno2/rustin/README.md

 Instead of a long list of what you can do here, I'll point you to the [docs].
 There's a much nicer layout, examples, and proper styling.

 ## Tests
-Everything, in true Rust fashion, comes complete with a test to make sure:
+Everything, in true rust fashion, comes complete with a test to make sure:

 - it works
 - there's no regression